kribac12/cross-course-project-kribac12/README.md

 ## Description

-The project aim is to create a simple to use website selling comfortable and affordable rain jackets to active people.

-- Sustainable materials
-- Colorful jackets, mostly red, orange, yellow and blue
-- Affordable prices, no more than 50$ per jacket
-- Mobile first design
+- This was my first project, and my motivation was to learn more about HTML and CSS and create a whole, functioning website
+- I built the website to show how I would sell rain jackets to active and adventurous people, using colorful jackets and images showing active and smiling people.
+- I learned a lot on building a responsive website, on accessibility, styling in terms of colors and typography, and designing a website based on a target group.

 ### Planned changes